 If none of the previous cases matches, the parser attempts

-.
+to parse a Stmt.
 If it fails the parser is left

 in an invalid state and immediately stops parsing the

-.
-Otherwise, the Stmt
+Block.
+Otherwise, the Stmt is

 inserted into a statement list.